Asian Forest Cooperation Organization: Objectives

 AFoCO aims to strengthen forest cooperation by transforming proven technology and policies into concrete actions in the context of sustainable forest management to address the impact of climate change.

 Parties

-As of October 2024, 15 countries have deposited respective instruments and are officially registered as parties to AFoCO, in alphabetical order, Bhutan, Brunei, Cambodia, Indonesia, Kazakhstan, Kyrgyzstan, Laos, Mongolia, Myanmar, Philippines, South Korea, Tajikistan, Thailand, East Timor, and Vietnam.
+As of October 2024, 15 countries have deposited respective instruments and are officially registered as parties to AFoCO, in alphabetical order, Bhutan, Brunei Darussalam, Cambodia, Indonesia, Kazakhstan, Kyrgyzstan, Laos, Mongolia, Myanmar, Philippines, Republic of Korea, Tajikistan, Thailand, Timor Leste, and Vietnam.
 Malaysia and Singapore are participating as Observers.

 Institutional Arrangements

 The institutional arrangement is stipulated in the Agreement on the Establishment of the Asian Forest Cooperation Organization.